Cleaning, Filling, and Labeling Water Containers for Storage

 You will need to fill your containers or drums in the location where you are storing your water.
 You will need to build a platform first.
 Once built, proceed with filling each drum.

-• Close the fill hose with bung nuts, being careful not to cross the threads.
+- Close the opening of the drum with a bung plug, being careful not to cross the threads.

-• Tighten with bung nut wrench to seal your water.
+- Tighten with a bung wrench or drum wrench to seal your water.

 TIP